renovatebot/docker-renovate/docs/gitlab.md

-# Gitlab Configuration
+# GitLab Configuration

-Here are some configuation examples for configuring renovate to run as gitlab pipeline.
+Here are some configuration examples for configuring Renovate to run as GitLab pipeline.
 See [self-hosting](https://docs.renovatebot.com/getting-started/running/#self-hosting-renovate) doc for additional information.

-For gitlab.com we recommend to checkout [this](https://gitlab.com/renovate-bot/renovate-runner).
-We've prepared some pipeline templates to simply run renovate on pipeline schedules.
+For gitlab.com we recommend to check out the [renovate-bot/renovate-runner](https://gitlab.com/renovate-bot/renovate-runner) project.
+Here we have prepared some pipeline templates to run Renovate on pipeline schedules.

-## Renovate slim with mapped docker socket
+## Renovate slim with mapped Docker socket

-This sample will configure the renovate slim image, with will use docker side containers to run additional tools required to update lockfiles.
+This sample will configure the Renovate slim image, with will use docker side containers to run additional tools required to update lockfiles.
 Some [managers](https://docs.renovatebot.com/modules/manager/) need side containers for dependency extraction too (eg: `gradle`).

 This sample will not work on gitlab.com hosted shared runner, you need a self-hosted runner!